pranitashah17/ReadMe/BuyerGroup.md

 Credit Limit will never exceed the Insuarance Limit / DCL.

-## 08. Insuarance Limit
+## 08. Insurance Limit

-Any customer who needs a limit greater than 50 Lakhs, then we need to take a special approval from the Insuarance Company.
+Any customer who needs a limit greater than 50 Lakhs, then we need to take a special approval from the Insurance Company.